Every Experience Protects the Cloud Forest

 After Your Walk

-Once back at the entrance area, you may visit Raíces Restaurant or the Gift Shop before returning to the Visitor Center via shuttle.
+Visit Raíces Restaurant or the Gift Shop before taking the shuttle back to the Visitor Center.

 Know Before You Go